 Check out this brief video of Gita’s breathtaking experience:

-Maximum Age for Manta Ray Dives
+Maximum Age for Swimming with Mantas

-Gita (who also happens to my mother :) definitely proved the maximum age for manta dives is more than 82!
+Gita (who also happens to my mother) definitely proved the maximum age for manta dives is more than 82!

 It never ceases to amaze me how youthful my mom is and how blessed our family is to have her as a role model full of courage and uplifting spirits.